Genetics help explain poor showing for GSK malaria vaccine

 “This single study is too small to offer conclusive evidence for how RTS,S should be deployed,” a spokeswoman said.

-“However, the work underscores how a full and comprehensive catalogue of the genetic diversity of key pathogens could inform the design of clinical studies in the future,” she said.
+“However, the work underscores how a full and comprehensive catalog of the genetic diversity of key pathogens could inform the design of clinical studies in the future,” she said.

 Experts advising the World Health Organization (WHO) have been meeting in Geneva this week to draw up recommendations on how the vaccine could be used.
 The U.N. agency, which normally follows such advice, will make a recommendation by November.